oconnor663/bao/docs/spec.md

 the binary tree exactly fit a BLAKE2s input block, so there's no free throughput to be had by making the parents larger.
 Rather, a larger fanout could help by reducing the number of levels in the tree.
-At most (with unlimtied fanout, like KangarooTwelve) the total number of parent bytes hashed can be reduced by 50%.
+At most (with unlimited fanout, like KangarooTwelve) the total number of parent bytes hashed can be reduced by 50%.
 However, the parent bytes are already a small fraction of the input bytes by design, so the potential gain here is small.